elsassph/haxe-modular/doc/npm-setup.md

 <script src="index.js"></script>
 ```

-You can create other libraries, and even use the same lazy loading method to load them
+You can create other libraries, and even use the same on-demand loading method to load them
-on demand, just like you will load Haxe modules.
-If you have a Haxe module with its
+just like you will load Haxe modules.
-own NPM dependencies, you will load the dependencies first, then the Haxe module.
+See `Require.module` in [Haxe library usage](library-usage.md).